blind3d3vil/envelope/README.md

-# Digital Love Letter
+# Secret Love Letter 💌

-A private, interactive love letter with a password-protected envelope design.
+A beautiful interactive love letter envelope with animations and a passcode protection.
+When opened, it reveals a heartfelt message with smooth animations and transitions.

 ## Features

-- Interactive envelope animation
+- 💝 Interactive envelope with opening animation
+- 💕 Beating heart animation
-- Password protection
+- 🔒 Passcode protection
+- 📜 Smooth letter reveal animation
-- Mobile responsive
+- 📱 Mobile responsive design
-- Clean animations
+- ❌ Close button with smooth transitions

 ## Setup